-Under Florida law, the students who are excluded are:
+Under Florida law, students who matriculated prior to fall 2009 are excluded.

 The number of hours required for the baccalaureate degree will be identified by the students declared major.
 This is typically 120 semester hours, although, some programs have been approved to require more than 120 semester hours.

 Every undergraduate student must have a degree evaluation identifying the degree requirements, the transfer courses applied to the degree, and the UNF courses applied to the degree by the end of their first semester at UNF.
 Please see your advisor if you have questions about a specific course.

 If you would like to contact the State of Florida to ask questions about this policy, you can find contact information contact information.